 And here’s my response.

-Image shown had to be spilt into two so I could capture all of it.
+The image shown had to be split into two to capture all of it.

 However, how did I get the image inserted into my comment?

 - First of all, I took a screenshot of the image I wanted to capture.
 On my iMac, I do this by pressing Shift-Command-4.

 - The screenshot was automatically saved to the desktop of my computer.